-Since the start of the COVID-19 pandemic, many financial advisors have done just that in a variety of compelling and innovative ways.
+Since the start of the COVID-19 pandemic, many financial advisors have found innovative ways to serve their clients in the midst of highly challenging circumstances.

 They’ve supported first responders, for instance, as well as airline pilots and flight attendants, and they’ve helped winemakers, entrepreneurs, marketers, pre-retirees and others clients.